Home » Can Congo And Timneh African Greys Breed?

 Can Congo And Timneh African Greys Breed?

-Congo African greys and Timneh African greys belong to the same family.
-They’re so similar that the Timneh was considered a sub-species of the Congo African grey until recently.
+Congos and Timnehs belong to the same family.
+According to Molecular Ecology, they’re so similar that the Timneh was considered a sub-species of the Congo African grey until recently.

-Can a Congo And Timneh Mate?
+Congo And Timneh Mating

 can a congo and timneh mate?